 - Type of milk: Whole milk tends to be the best for frothing, but you can substitute 2%, skim, oat, or soy instead of whole milk.
 You may not have the same results when using other types of milk during the frothing process, but they work just fine!

-- Type of sweetener: I've used maple syrup here, but you can use simple syrup or brown sugar (either light brown sugar or dark) or a sweetener of your choice.
+- Type of sweetener: I've used maple syrup here, but you can use simple syrup or brown sugar (either light brown sugar or dark) or a sweetener of your choice (like this Starbucks brown sugar syrup recipe).
+Want something sweeter?
+Check out this caramel ribbon crunch!

 - To make it vegan, use soy milk, almond milk, oat milk, coconut milk, or any other dairy free milk of your choice.
 Make sure to use vegan whipped cream to finish the drink off!